Is the Scottish Premiership Holding Celtic Back? | Pakistan Tribune

 The Hoops were back in the big time, where they feel they deserve to be.
 The fans were up for it, and confidence was buzzing.

-Yet, their visit to Barcelona ended in worst ever defeat in Europe.
+Yet, their visit to Barcelona ended in an abrubt manner.
 A 7-0 mauling by the Catalans sent the Celts back to Glasgow embarrassed and exploited.
 The likes of Neymar, Lionel Messi, and Luis Suarez tore Brendan Rodgers’ side apart from the beginning.

 There’s no shame in losing to Barca, especially in their own backyard.
 However, the overwhelming scoreline has brought up a fundamental question, and not for the first time.